Nights-Software/ns-docs/resources/naturalDisasters.md

 So weather script compatibility is found in 3 resources: qb-weathersync or cd_easytime (No longer supported) or vSyncR.

+## How to add sound files for disasters?

+1. Enter the NUI/sounds/ folder and drag your soundfile into this folder.
+After you've done that, head to config/config.lua and assign the file name without .ogg in the designated area.

+## How to add sound files for the Air Raid Sirens?

+1. Enter the night_air_raid_sirens folder and head to the NUI/sounds/ folder.
+Drag the sound file in there.
+Head back to night_natural_disasters and place the sound file name without .ogg in the `SoundFileNameForAirRaidSirens = "yourfilename",` variable.

 ## Exports

 1. We provide a configuration option for the following export (config.lua -> CustomSoundResource = "ResName" & s_functions.lua -> Server event = Accessible code):